adriendomoison/apigoboot/README.md

-# apigoboot - WIP - Looking for inputs & code reviews! 🚀♥️
+# ApiGoBoot - WIP - Looking for inputs & code reviews! 🚀♥️

-A Go API boilplate using a micro-service architecture and integrating Oauth2 secured login, payment, and emails.
+ApiGoBoot, the boilerplate that does NOT write Java in Go.

 ### Set up

-You need to add
-- `GOOGLE_LOGIN_API_CIENT_ID` and `GOOGLE_LOGIN_API_SECRET_ID` to your environment to allow oauth2 to process sign in/up with google (generated at [https://console.developers.google.com/apis/credentials/oauthclient](https://console.developers.google.com/apis/credentials/oauthclient)
+- Add `GOOGLE_LOGIN_API_CIENT_ID` and `GOOGLE_LOGIN_API_SECRET_ID` to your environment to allow oauth2 to process sign in/up with google (generated at [https://console.developers.google.com/apis/credentials/oauthclient](https://console.developers.google.com/apis/credentials/oauthclient)
-- `127.0.0.42      api.apigoboot.dev` to your `/etc/hosts`
+- Add the line `127.0.0.42      api.apigoboot.dev` to your `/etc/hosts`
-- `api.apigoboot.dev:4200` in the field `Site URL` of facebook developer app basic settings (create an app here: [https://developers.facebook.com/apps](https://developers.facebook.com/apps))
+- Create a facebook app and add `api.apigoboot.dev:4200` in the field `Site URL` in basic settings ([https://developers.facebook.com/apps](https://developers.facebook.com/apps))

 ### Return values